In a first, Congress fighting LS elections on its Chief Ministers' faces

 As per the new strategy, all Congress-ruled states have prepared campaigning material, like videos, songs, and slogans which highlight the state government's achievements.

-The Chief Ministers have also been given freedom to lure opposition leaders into the Congress.
-The Chief Ministers' opinion is also being given preference in selecting candidates from their states.
+The chief ministers have also been given freedom to lure opposition leaders into the Congress.
+The chief ministers' opinion is also being given preference in selecting candidates from their states.

-The new strategy, however, has curtailed powers of Congress General Secretary in-Charges of the states.
-Earlier, General Secretary in-charges had immense powers but now they have been tasked to tackle the factionalism in the states.
+The new strategy, however, has curtailed powers of Congress general secretary in-Charges of the states.
+Earlier, general secretary in-charges had immense powers but now they have been tasked to tackle the factionalism in the states.

 "Captain Amarinder Singh was the first state leader who had taken command during Punjab Assembly elections and won the state for the party on his own.
 Right from arranging funds and formulating strategies, he was responsible for everything," says a Congress watcher.